 This recipe is that good!
 It may just be the last cinnamon roll recipe you'll ever need!
 And it doesn't stop there!
 There is even more to love!

 - This recipe is yeast-based, just like a traditional cinnamon roll!
-Which means the rolls are light and fluffy!

 - The dough only requires one rise, which makes this the quickest yeasted cinnamon roll you can make!